zjin-lcf/HeCBench/results/README.md

 We may execute HIP programs on an Intel GPU by building the [software from source with support for OpenCL](https://https://github.com/cpc/hipcl).
 Then, go to a directory (e.g., affine-hip) and type the command " make -f Makefile.hipcl run".
 "Makefile.hipcl" may be modified for different versions of AMD GPUs and toolchains.

 We may also evaluate OpenMP Offload to GPU feature with [AOMP](https://github.com/ROCm-Developer-Tools/aomp) on an AMD GPU or [the Nvidia HPC SDK](https://developer.nvidia.com/nvidia-hpc-sdk-downloads) on an Nvidia GPU.
 Then, go to a directory (e.g., affine-omp) and type "make -f Makefile.aomp run" or "make -f Makefile.nvc run".
 Both files may be modified for different versions of GPUs and toolchains.

+## Run
+A script "run.sh" attempts to run all tests with the OpenCL plugin interface.
+To run a single test, go to a test directory and type the command "make run".

 ## Results on Platform 1
 | affine | SYCL | DPCT usm | DPCT header | OpenMP |